Recap / Avatar: The Last Airbender "The Chase"

 - My God, What Have I Done?: Aang and Katara do this (mostly Aang) when they caused Toph to leave the group.
 Sokka even calls them out on it:

-- No Sell: In the otherwise one sided battle, Ty Lee tries to disable Sokka's head for no effect.
+- No-Sell: In the otherwise one sided battle, Ty Lee tries to disable Sokka's head - and winds up almost breaking her knuckles.

 Sokka: Good try, but no.

 - Scarily Competent Tracker: Azula.
 Holy crap Azula.
-It helps that she's Dangerously Genre Savvy and a Magnificent Bastard.
+It helps that she's a Magnificent Bitch.
+And, y'know, Appa leaving a massive trail of fur.

 - Team Mom: Katara.